 Patient numbers and profitability are rarely a huge issue.
 Specialists don’t even “need” publicity.
 Between peer referrals and Medisave/insurance claims, the business will always be stable.
 What specialists need is not “advertising” but more of “validation”.

 These days, just because a peer refers to a patient, it doesn’t mean they fully trust you.
 Patients today search and research online.
-You’d need some PR and SEO to maintain a good reputation so patients know you’re a name they can trust.
+You’d need some PR and SEO for doctors to maintain a good reputation so patients know you’re a name they can trust.
 Project a professional image and be seen as an authority or subject expert but do it DISCRETELY.
 That’s far more critical to specialists than big-scale advertising and marketing.

 Unlike doctors, there are no public dental institutions in Singapore.
 Dentists are forced to compete in the private sector.
 Also unlike doctors, the base salaries of private dentists are lower, with a bigger commission cut.
 Coupled with the fact that cross-practice referrals are rare (whatever Dentist A can do, Dentist B can also do), dentistry becomes highly reliant on sales and marketing.